DeepFedNAS: Efficient Hardware-Aware Architecture Adaptation for Heterogeneous IoT Federations via Pareto-Guided Supernet Training: Introduction

 In this paper, we introduce \textbf{DeepFedNAS} (illustrated in Fig.~\ref{fig:deepfednas_pipeline}), a novel, two-phase framework that comprehensively addresses these limitations to significantly advance federated supernet training and search.
 Our work is grounded in the observation that a mathematically motivated approach to architecture evaluation can fundamentally transform both the supernet training process and the subsequent search for optimal subnets.
 Inspired by the mathematical design concepts of DeepMAD \cite{Shen2023CVPR}, we construct a unified multi-objective fitness function, $\mathcal{F}(\mathcal{A})$, that synthesizes network information theory with empirical architectural heuristics.
 Crucially, we operationalize structural guidelines (like depth uniformity and channel monotonicity) as penalty terms, thereby enabling a holistic, single-objective optimization for all desired architectural properties within a federated, weight-sharing context.
 This unified fitness function underpins our two primary contributions.

 First, to address the supernet training inefficiency, we propose \emph{Federated Pareto Optimal Supernet Training}.
 Leveraging our fitness function, we perform an extensive, independent search to generate a pre-computed cache of Pareto-optimal architectures, which we term the ``Pareto path''.
 This path serves as a Pareto-Guided training curriculum.
 Instead of random sampling, our methodology ensures the supernet's shared weights are consistently updated by gradients from theoretically grounded, high-fitness architectures, thereby producing a superior final supernet.
-Additionally, to fully enable this guided search and overcome inherent limitations of prior supernet implementations, we introduce a \emph{re-engineered, generic ResNet-based~\cite{resnet} supernet framework} that significantly expands the architectural search space and improves model fitness.
+Additionally, to fully enable this guided search and overcome inherent limitations of prior supernet implementations, we introduce a \emph{redesigned, generic ResNet-based~\cite{resnet} supernet framework} that significantly expands the architectural search space and improves model fitness.

 Second, we leverage the properties of our optimal path-guided trained supernet to introduce a \emph{Predictor-Free Search Method}\footnote{In this work, the term `Predictor-Free' specifically denotes the elimination of computationally expensive accuracy surrogates.
 However, we do utilize negligible-cost latency predictors for hardware constraints, as detailed in Section~\ref{subsubsec:inference_latency}.}.
 After our supernet is trained using the path-guided curriculum, its shared weights are exceptionally well-conditioned for promising architectural patterns.
 We demonstrate that our mathematical fitness function, $\mathcal{F}(\mathcal{A})$, now serves as a high-fidelity, zero-cost proxy for the final accuracy of an extracted subnet.
 Consequently, we can find optimal architectures for any new deployment budget or hardware constraint by running a fast, on-demand genetic algorithm that maximizes this fitness function directly.
 This completely obviates the need for the costly, data-driven predictor pipeline used in prior work.
+Critically, this fitness function is computable without executing the model on the target device, making it suitable for large-scale IoT systems where on-device profiling is infeasible.

 Our comprehensive DeepFedNAS framework not only achieves state-of-the-art accuracy across diverse datasets and non-IID conditions but also dramatically accelerates the post-training search.
 We demonstrate a $\mathbf{61\times}$ speedup compared to the baseline, replacing a multi-hour predictor pipeline with a near-instantaneous search for specialized subnets adaptable to explicit hardware constraints like parameters and real-world latency.